TyphoonMLA: A Mixed Naive-Absorb MLA Kernel For Shared Prefix: Introduction

 \item We conduct a series of experiments on NPUs and GPUs, demonstrating that TyphoonMLA improves attention throughput by up to 3.2$\times$ for DeepSeek-v3 and Kimi K2, with only a 3\% overhead in memory footprint.

 \end{itemize}

-Our code is open-sourced and publicly available\footnote{https://github.com/acyuzuguler/TyphoonMLA-community}.
+Our code is open-sourced and publicly available\footnote{https://github.com/huawei-csl/TyphoonMLA-community}.
 Generative AI tools were used to edit and refine this paper to improve the clarity and quality of writing.